AJAX Tutorial Update

 All this showed me that it's worth it to rewrite a post when the numbers indicate it, so I rewrote the AJAX post as a direct result.
 There are a few significant changes:

-I wanted to discuss jQuery Promises a little more and discuss XHR2, but all this would make the article longer than it already is and I want to avoid that.
-If this tutorial is well-received, I’ll update things and consider adding those things.
+I wanted to discuss jQuery Promises a little more and discuss XHR2 (now discontinued), but all this would make the article longer than it already is and I want to avoid that.
+If this tutorial is well-received, I'll update things and consider adding those things.

 Finally, if you read this I'm REALLY curious about your feedback.
 Is it too long?
 Too short?
 Is an important part not covered?
 Or covered too much?